-Tender, with charred bits, these Honey Garlic Baked Pork Bites are delicious and easy to prepare.
+Moist and tender, with charred bits too, these Honey Garlic Baked Pork Bites are delicious and easy to prepare.
 Despite the long cooking time, this main is perfect for a family dinner anytime.
 Sweet and garlicky, with an optional kick of spice and heat.
 Yum!

 Today, I made this recipe all over again in order to clarify the baking instructions.
-I think it’s sometimes easy for the home cook to take certain things for granted.
-Especially when cooking for themselves or for their family.
+I think it’s sometimes easy for us home cooks to take certain things for granted.
+Especially when cooking for ourselves or our family.
 You know, we add something there – a pinch of that – or whatever.
 We pay little attention to baking times, because we just eat it when it’s ready.

 But, there are some of us home cooks who need very clear instructions to make a complete dish.
 There are many comments on this post, which tell how the home cook struggled to make this dish work.